kyljgr/shippy/SOW.md

 ### Communication Plan:

--   [Outline the communication channels and frequency for project updates, meetings, and decision-making.]
+[comment]: # ([Outline the communication channels and frequency for project updates, meetings, and decision-making.])

 -   Weekly meetings